Veridise/veridise-docs/zkvanguard/detectors/divide-by-zero.md

 As a result, the constraints can be satisfied by an assignment such as `dividend = 0, divisor = 0, quotient = 5`, since `5 * 0 === 0`.
-This clearly violates the developer’s intent: `quotient` should represent `dividend / divisor` and `divisor` should never be zero.
+This clearly violates the developer's intent: `quotient` should represent `dividend / divisor` and `divisor` should never be zero.

 </TabItem>